art-from-the-machine/Mantella/README.md

 VR Address Library for SKSEVR: https://www.nexusmods.com/skyrimspecialedition/mods/58101
 or Address Library for SKSE Plugins: https://www.nexusmods.com/skyrimspecialedition/mods/32444

-PapyrusUtil SE (the VR version can be found under "Optional Files"): https://www.nexusmods.com/skyrimspecialedition/mods/13048
+PapyrusUtil SE (the VR version can be found under "Miscellaneous Files"): https://www.nexusmods.com/skyrimspecialedition/mods/13048

 ### Optional Mods
+These mods aren't strictly necessary for Mantella to work, but they do greatly improve the experience.

 No NPC Greetings (recommended so that Mantella voicelines are not interrupted by vanilla voicelines): https://www.nexusmods.com/skyrim/mods/746

+World Encounter Hostility Fix (stops certain NPCs from turning hostile when you cast the Mantella spell on them): https://www.nexusmods.com/skyrimspecialedition/mods/91403
+Note that this mod requires the Unofficial Skyrim Special Edition Patch (USSEP).
+Mantella needs to be loaded after USSEP in your load order.

 ## Setup & Configuration